Trinity Catholic College, Dunedin

 Trinity Catholic College (known as Kavanagh College before 2023) is a Catholic, state-integrated, co-educational, secondary school located at Rattray St, in City Rise, central Dunedin, New Zealand.
+The proprietor of the school is the Catholic Bishop of Dunedin.
 The school was founded in 1989 as the ultimate successor of several secondary schools and one primary school.
 The immediate predecessor schools were Moreau College (for girls) and St Edmund's boys primary school both located in South Dunedin and St Paul's High School (for boys) on whose Rattray St site Trinity Catholic College was established.
 Trinity is the only Catholic secondary school in Dunedin and is open to enrolments from throughout the entire city.
-The school's proprietor is the Catholic Bishop of Dunedin.

 The name Trinity Catholic College affirms the Christian belief in the Holy Trinity "which is God revealed as Father, Son and Holy Spirit, a community of love" and affirms "the Christian values and faith in God that are at the heart of the school’s mission.”